-The fund will have an annual value of £100,000 pa, which will provide a citywide rapid response to emerging issues.
-As above, this flexible fund will complement the Youth Fund and as a result promote longer term relationships with young people.
+The fund will have an annual value of £100,000, which will provide a citywide rapid response to emerging issues.
+This flexible fund will complement and link with provision funded through the Youth Fund.

-The Rapid Response Fund will follow a separate process to the Youth Fund and will be in the form or a framework which will be operational from 2 January 2022.
-Where an intervention is required for a rapid response, organisations on the framework will be able to submit bids to deliver necessary activity.
+The Rapid Response Fund will follow a separate process to the Youth Fund.
+It will be in the form or a framework which will be operational from 2 January 2022.
+Where an intervention is required, organisations on the framework will be able to submit bids to deliver necessary activity.
 This would operate through mini competitions.